22 Dec 2022

 Le Grand Hoorah

-Le Grand Hoorah returns to Lakeview Park in Eunice, Louisiana the last weekend in September.
+Le Grand Hoorah returns to Lakeview Park in Eunice, Louisiana on November 1.
 The lineup of bands features some of the hottest acts from around the region.
 Enjoy Cajun cuisine, plus French language experiences, dancing, special events, outdoor fun, and optional camping.

 “Our festival is about creating and fostering relationships focused on preserving the music, food, language and folk arts of the people of Acadiana,” explained Gilbert “Winky” Aucoin, President of the event’s nonprofit.